andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-Next I went to log into the dc-1 VM using remote desktop.
-I entered the public IP address into the Windows remote connection, then logged in with the username and password I created.
+Next, I logged into the dc-1 VM using remote desktop.
+I entered the public IP address into Windows remote connection, then logged in with the username and password I created.
 </p>
 <br />